TIBCOSoftware/tibco-developer-hub/examples/jenkins-app-deploy-backend/README.md

 /test-secret/TestSecret.module/META-INF/default.substvar

-We have passed secrets as an object in the 'tibco:jenkins-trigger-ear-build' action, ex: SECRET1 and SECRET2
+We have passed secrets as an object in the 'tibco:trigger-jenkins-job' action, ex: SECRET1 and SECRET2

 We can crate our own template or modify the above template as per the requirement.

-## Install custom jenkins action (tibco:jenkins-trigger-ear-build)
+## Install custom jenkins action (tibco:trigger-jenkins-job)

 We have exported the custom jenkins action named as 'jenkins-app-deploy-backend', as a plugin which is inside the 'plugins' folder of the root of the project.